andela-technology/qualified-embed/README.md

 # Qualified Embed SDK

-With Embed, you can now build advanced, developer-friendly coding products for education, recruiting, upskilling, and more.
+With Qualified Embed, you can now build advanced, developer-friendly coding products for education, recruiting, upskilling, and more.
 Our SDK makes it simple to embed code challenges and assessments into your existing products.

 ## Documentation